- What types of identity theft can monitoring services protect against?

 With a security freeze, your credit reports cannot be seen by prospective creditors, insurance companies, landlords, utilities, or for employment screening.
 However, you may lift the freeze when necessary to allow a company to check your credit report.
 This is easily done by means of a password.
 It is important to realize that a security freeze does not prevent existing creditors from seeing your credit report.

 While a security freeze may be the best available deterrent to new account fraud, it may not be the best solution for everyone.
 It can be cumbersome for individuals who frequently apply for credit, are contemplating a new mortgage, or who plan to change jobs.
 On the other hand, a security freeze is particularly well-suited for seniors who are no longer in the market for new credit.
 And a freeze provides protection for individuals affected by data breaches involving Social Security numbers, as well as victims of identity theft or mail theft.
-For a more complete discussion of the pros and cons of security freezes, see www.consumersunion.org/pdf/SecurityFreeze-Consider.pdf and http://www.consumerreports.org/cro/news/2014/02/should-you-put-a-security-freeze-on-the-credit-file/index.htm.
+For a more complete discussion of the pros and cons of security freezes, read this report in Consumer Reports.
 Brian Krebs' post How I Learned to Stop Worrying and Embrace the Security Freeze is a primer on what you can do to avoid becoming a victim of identity theft.

 Fees, supporting documentation, and procedures for placing a security freeze vary from state to state and among the three credit reporting agencies.
 The web sites of each of the credit reporting agencies provide state-specific instructions for placing a security freeze.
-To obtain contact information for the three credit bureaus, see www.consumer-action.org/english/articles/freeze_your_credit_file.
+The websites of each of the credit reporting agencies provide state-specific instructions for placing a security freeze.

 Yes.
 In fact, there may be several, depending on your situation.

 An added benefit of a fraud alert is that it entitles you to free copies of your three credit reports each time the fraud alert is established.
 This is in addition to your right to your free annual credit reports.
-For more information, visit www.annualcreditreport.com and http://www.ftc.gov/bcp/edu/microsites/freereports/index.shtml.
+For more information, visit the official annual credit report website and read the Federal Trade Commission’s guide.

-Extended fraud alerts.
+- Extended fraud alerts.
 Victims of identity theft and military personnel away from their duty station may be eligible for longer fraud alerts.
-For information on how to place a fraud alert, see https://www.privacyrights.org/content/identity-theft-what-do-if-it-happens-you#1.

 Credit Karma offers free credit monitoring.
-Their service utilizes TransUnion, one of the three major credit reporting agencies.
+Their service utilizes TransUnion and Equifax, two of the three major credit reporting agencies.
 Credit Karma's advertisers pay for the credit monitoring service.
 Consumers are not charged for the service and no credit card is required.
-You should be aware that the other two credit bureaus, Experian and Equifax, are not included in this service.
-You can sign up at http://www.creditkarma.com/credit-monitoring.
+You should be aware that the other major credit bureau, Experian, is not included in this service.
 (No endorsement implied.)
-You can also see both your TransUnion and Equifax credit reports and credit scores on this site at no charge.
+You can also see your TransUnion and Equifax credit reports and credit scores on this site at no charge.

 The PRC believes that identity theft monitoring services are not necessary for many consumers.
 The free and low-cost alternatives suggested above often provide adequate protection for the typical consumer.
 However, there may be circumstances where a consumer desires the psychological security of a monitoring service or when particular circumstances might make monitoring desirable.